TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 Guided setup is triggered by simply running `!setup`, which provides a prompt-based introduction and explanation of the most basic settings.
 `!setup` is recommended for all first-time fresh installs of Jeeves.

-Targeted setup allows you to quickly change a given setting.
+The targeted setup allows you to quickly change a given setting.
 For example, if you wished to change the prefix that Jeeves responds to you could target that setting with `!setup prefix`.

-You can further choose to either run `!setup prefix` in which you will be shown a brief into and explanation of that setting and then prompted to change / clear it, OR you can run `!setup prefix ?` to directly change the prefix without the prompts.
+You can further choose to either run `!setup prefix` in which you will be shown a brief intro and explanation of that setting and then prompted to change/clear it, OR you can run `!setup prefix ?` to directly change the prefix without the prompts.

 Below are a list of available setup settings: